german shepherd dysplasia

 Several effective anti-inflammatory and pain medications are on the market.
 Your veterinarian can give you advice on the pros and cons of each type.

-Some medications are available in oral tablets, others as injections.
+Some medications are available as oral tablets, others as injections.

 Prescription medications often have more side effects than natural supplements, so be sure to talk with your veterinarian about the best pain and anti-inflammatory medication for your pet.